-The Fund is subject to tax in the Grand Duchy of Luxembourg in the form of a taxe d'abonnement, levied on the net fund assets disclosed at the end of each quarter.
-This tax is generally 0.05 percent p.a.
+The sub-funds or unit classes are subject to tax in the Grand Duchy of Luxembourg in the form of a "taxe d'abonnement", levied on the net assets disclosed at the end of each quarter.
+This tax is 0.05% p.a. for sub-funds without unit classes and all unit classes except those reserved for institutional investors.
 A reduced "taxe d'abonnement" of 0.01% p.a. applies to unit classes with units issued exclusively to institutional investors.
-The income of the Fund is not taxed in Luxembourg.
-However, it may be subject to withholding taxes in countries in which the Fund assets are invested.
+The "taxe d'abonnement" does not apply to Luxembourg target funds, which are already subject this tax.
+The income of the subfunds is not taxed in Luxembourg.
+However, they may be subject to withholding taxes in countries in which the respective sub-fund assets are invested.
 Neither the Management Company nor the Depositary will collect receipts for such withholding taxes for unitholders individually or as a whole.